shanraisshan/Notes/Android/Architecture/Design-Patterns/README.md

 # DEPENDENCY INJECTION

 ```
-do not create hardcode engine object inside a car, instead pass all dependencies as parameters
+do not create hardcode 'Engine' object inside a 'Car', instead pass all dependencies ('Engine') as parameters
 ```

 How to explain dependency injection to a 5-year-old?